pratikshya36/spider_webdev_task3/README.md

    # STEP-5:DISPLAYING THE TEMPERATURE
    1.I used 2 textboxes.
-   2."update()" receives the data for temperature and location and sends those values to the 2 boxes.
+I   2."update()" receives the data for temperature and location and sends those values to the 2 boxes.

    # STEP-6:CREATING THE MARKERS
    ![mark](https://user-images.githubusercontent.com/28576445/27852786-2098e610-617e-11e7-88e5-ec55d9280769.PNG)